 When selecting your flights, you need to make sure that transfers are available from your chosen airport after your flight has landed.
 Visit the transfers page to find out more information.

 By far the most popular airport for independent holidaymakers heading to Andorra, Barcelona is used by a wide range of budget and traditional airlines, for those of you looking for shared airport transfers there are seven daily services (six in summer) between Barcelona airport and Soldeu.
+Whilst the distance may be slightly further than entering from the French side, it is worth acknowledging that the road access from Spain is much easier and less mountainous, hence transfers from this side tend to operate more smoothly.

 There are limited flights into Lleida and no shared transfers so if you fly to Lleida you'd either need to rent a car or book a private airport transfer.

-When putting the cost of your holiday together, with the budget airlines make sure you remember to add extras such as your luggage and ski carriage if you have your own equipment.
+When putting the cost of your holiday together with the budget airlines, make sure you remember to add extras such as your luggage and ski carriage if you have your own equipment.
 Obviously for a ski holiday most people end up bringing lots of warm clothes which take up plenty of room in suitcases!
 If you're unsure about what to bring you can take a read of our 'what to wear' guide.
 If you have your own skis or snowboard then also check your chosen airlines' luggage guidelines to see if you're allowed to pack clothes in the same bag as your equipment.

 On short haul routes such as flying to Barcelona from the UK then traditional airlines such as British Airways are becoming much more competitive, especially once you've added on extras such as luggage and snacks or drinks on the flight.
 You'll often find a wider choice of flight times too so it can be very useful when planning flights to match up with transfers.